May 8, 2026

 • FICO Bankcard Score: Tuned for credit card issuers and focused on credit card behavior.

-Your free FICO Score may not match the score a lender pulls.
-That doesn't mean either score is wrong.
+Your free FICO Score may not match the score a lender pulls — and that doesn't mean either is wrong.
 Scores can differ because:

 FICO says lenders can choose which FICO Score version and other financial information to use when reviewing an application.